-(6)(C)(v) Within 15 calendar days of the proposed resolution decision, the interpreter shall, in writing, either accept the discipline by consent or request a hearing by a panel of the Language Access Committee appeal the decision to the Language Access Committee by sending a written request to the subcommittee within 15 calendar days of the date of the decision.
+(6)(C)(v) Within 15 calendar days of the proposed resolution decision, the interpreter shall, in writing, either accept the discipline by consent or request a hearing by a panel of the Language Access Committee appeal the decision to the Language Access Committee by sending a written request to the chair of the subcommittee.
 If the interpreter fails to respond to the program coordinator's subcommittee's proposed resolution decision, or fails to request a hearing within 15 calendar days, the interpreter will be deemed to have stipulated to the proposed resolution decision.